 - GIA Steering Committee member, GIA Conference/Discipline Advisory Group member, or GIA Awards for Excellence judge

-- have been GIA members as recently as January 1 seven years before the nomination year
+- have been GIA members as recently as five years prior to the nomination year

 Candidates for the GIA Distinguished Service Award must be nominated by a current GIA member.
 An electronic nomination packet (no more than 10 pages) must include the following: